-1. Where it is determined that a use of land or development is contrary, or apparently contrary, to the Municipal Plan and Development Regulations, including permit requirements, Council may initiate enforcement measures by issuing a stop work order.
-2. A stop work order requires that person to stop the development or work connected therewith pending the final adjudication in any prosecution arising out the of the development.
+1. Where it is determined that a use of land or development is contrary, or apparently contrary, to the Municipal Plan and Development Regulations, Council may issue an order pursuant to Section 102 of the Urban and Rural Planning Act, 2000; An order issued by council is subject to appeal under the Urban and Rural Planning Act, 2000.
+2. Council may initiate enforcement measures by issuing a stop work order.
+A stop work order requires that person to stop the development or work connected therewith pending the final adjudication in any prosecution arising out the of the development.
 3. Every inspector shall keep a record of any violation of these Regulations and report that violation to Council.
 4. A person who does not comply with an Order is guilty of an offence under the provisions of the Urban and Rural Planning Act, 2000.

-3.0 LAND USE ZONES
+3.0 LAND USE ZONES, OVERLAYS, ACCESSORY USES & BUILDINGS, HOME BUSINESSES